-During the year ended July 31, 2015, the fourteen prospecting permits delivered to the Company on January 31, 2014 expired as annual rent payments required to keep the permits in good standing were not paid.
-Sweetwater River Resources LLC has applied to the BLM for 12 new potash prospecting permits that encompass the same area as the original permits that expired.
+During the year ended July 31, 2015, the fourteen prospecting permits expired.
+Sweetwater River Resources LLC applied to the BLM for 12 new potash prospecting permits that encompass the same area as the original permits that expired.
 During the year ended July 31, 2015, no permits had been granted and as such the expired permits were impaired and fully written-off.

 On September 21, 2015, the Company's petition to the Federal Bureau of Land Management for reinstatement of 12 potash prospecting permits by Sweetwater River Resources LLC was denied.
 Consequently, Sweetwater has applied to the BLM for 12 new potash prospecting permits analogous to and encompassing the same area as the original 12 prospecting permits.
+The permits have not yet been issued.
 The Company will maintain its right to acquire a 100-per-cent interest in the 12 new potash prospecting permits through continuance of the option agreement with Sweetwater.
 Granting of new permits are at the discretion of the BLM, subject to a BLM Master Leasing Plan with expected completion of at least one year.
+During the year ended July 31, 2017, the scheduled payments were amended.
+The Company is now required to pay USD\$75,000 within 30 days of new prospecting permits begin granted by the BLM.